 Network request blocking happens to also work with Lighthouse!
 Let's take a quick look at the Lighthouse report for a site.
 The Perf score is 63/100 with a TBT of 400ms.
 Digging into the code, we find this site loads an Intersection Observer polyfill in Chrome which isn't necessary.
 Let's block it!

 We can right-click on a script in the DevTools Network panel and click

 Block Request URL to block it.
 Here we'll do this for the Intersection Observer polyfill.

 Next we can re-run Lighthouse.
 This time we can see our performance score has improved (70/100) as has Total Blocking Time (400ms => 300ms).

 Replace costly third-party embeds with a facade #

 It's common to use third-party resources for embedding videos, social media posts or widgets into pages.
 By default, most embeds eagerly load right away and can come with costly payloads that negatively impact the user-experience.
 This is wasteful if the third-party isn't critical (e.g. if the user needs to scroll before they see it).

 One pattern to improve performance of such widgets is to lazy-load them on user interaction.
 This can be done by rendering a lightweight preview of the widget (a facade) and only load the full version if a user interacts with it.
 Lighthouse has an audit that will recommend third-party resources which can be lazy-loaded with a facade, such as YouTube video embeds.

 As a reminder, Lighthouse will highlight third-party code that blocks the main thread for over 250ms.
-This can surface all kinds of third-party scripts (including ones authored by Google) that may be worth better deferring or lazy-loading if what they render requires scrolling to view it.
+This can expose all kinds of third-party scripts (including ones authored by Google) that may be worth better deferring or lazy loading if what they render requires scrolling to view it.